 The engagement session comes with:

-* An online gallery of all the images for approval and to share with friends and family.
+* A high-resolution, downloadable online gallery of all the images for approval and to print and share with friends and family.

 *Three “save the date” retouched images sent digitally.

 *Prints, products, and other retouched digital files are additional costs.